Master the language of search engine optimisation with Australia’s most comprehensive SEO glossary

 Meta Description

-A brief summary of a webpage’s content, appearing in search results underneath the page title and influencing click-through rates.
+A brief and concise summary of a webpage’s content.
+This short but descriptive text appears in search results below the page title, influencing click-through rates and user engagement.

 Mobile Optimization